 Reach out to the knowledgeable agents at Southern State Insurance in Alpharetta, Georgia for more information on commercial auto insurance and its many benefits.
 Our knowledgeable agents will help you to understand what a commercial auto insurance policy will cover, and make sure your needs are met.

 SSI’s commercial auto insurance policies typically include auto liability coverage, collision coverage, comprehensive coverage, and medical payments coverage.
-We provide insurance protection for taxis, ambulances, commercial vans, and several different types of trucks including dump trucks, tow trucks, and box trucks.
+We provide insurance protection for taxis, ambulances, commercial vans, and several types of trucks including dump trucks, tow trucks, and box trucks.
 Comprehensive coverage and collision coverage each carry a set deductible.
 Regardless of the number of vehicles your business owns, we are happy to offer you a quote.
 Call Southern State Insurance today at (888) 971-6304 or contact us online to request a quote.